 Dr. Greg Harlan, associate professor of clinical pediatrics and medical education at the Keck School of Medicine, says that the goal of the program is “To get people engaged with medical professionals in their local community and center it around physical activity.”

 Harlan says the program benefits doctors and the community, the setting and casual nature of the walk provides a different perspective.
 “For the community, I think it’s great for them to see us with a different lens.”
 Said Harlan, “It’s an opportunity to breakdown barriers between doctors and the community.
 As a doctor, I see them as patients when they walk into the clinic.
 This walks around the neighborhood, or park, allows me to get more knowledge of them as people in a casual setting while promoting a healthier lifestyle.”

-The USC chapter of Walk with a Doc is a collaborative effort between Dr. Harlan and USC Keck Medical Students.
+The USC chapter of Walk with a Doc is a collaborative effort between Dr. Harlan, USC Keck Medical School and USC Civic Engagment.